-PART 5: EXPORT
+PART 6: EXPORT

-Export is a special panel that is always available in ON1 Effects 2021.
-The Export pane gives you the power of ON1's patented Resize technology in an easy to use panel, letting you export your photos with incredible flexibility, ease and control.
+Export is a special function that is available inside ON1 Effects 2022.
+The Export window gives you the power of ON1's patented Resize technology in an easy-to-use panel, letting you export your photos with incredible flexibility, ease and control.